pknipp/physics-sims/README.md

-This project consists of several unrelated physics simulations, each described below.
+This project consists of several [physics simulation](shttps://en.wikipedia.org/wiki/Physics_engine), each described below.
 Although the project includes authentication with Redux, Express, and PostgreSQL, most of the activity occurs in the front end with JavaScript and React.
 For each simulation the "parent" component is a class which utilizes state, life-cycle methods, and a clock built from the setInterval function, whereas the child components are all functional.
+The first and last simulations involve [solving differential equations numerically](https://en.wikipedia.org/wiki/Numerical_methods_for_ordinary_differential_equations).
-The most basic user-control for each of these simulations is the value of the requisite "time-step" (&Delta;*t*).
-The following pair of considerations must be balanced whenever adjusting the size of &Delta;*t*:  too large will lead to inaccurate calculations and choppy animations, whereas too small will lead to a backup of the event queue which'll manifest itself by the clock's running slowly.
+ The most basic user-control for each of these simulations is the value of the requisite "time-step" (&Delta;*t*), for which the following pair of considerations must always be balanced:
+ * Too large will lead to inaccurate calculations and choppy animations.
+ * Too small will lead to a backup of the [message queue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) which'll manifest itself by the clock's running slowly.

  Each of the first two simulations involves a collection of many objects, the position and angle for each of which are controlled dynamically by the css properties "top", "left", "z-index", and "transform".

 ```